Frequently Asked Questions

 Do I need insurance coverage on my RV or Motor home?

 For an RV or motor home you are required to carry an auto liability policy because the vehicle is able to be operated independently.
 You may also need to add a property insurance policy if you live out of your RV or motor home.

-ATV Insurance FAQ’s
+Motorcycle Insurance FAQ’s

 What types of coverage can a group plan provide?

 Group benefits plans can offer:

 - Health Insurance, including prescription drug coverage, hospital coverage, eyeglasses or contact lenses, and paramedical coverage (Physiotherapy, Massage Therapy, Psychologist, etc)

 - Dental Insurance